FazalRehman939/App_Description/README.md

 # App_Description

-# App_Description
-**FEFA**
+**FEFA (Feature extraction from App description)**:

 FEFA is a method that extracts the information of app description to identify key features.

-The application of FEFA involves these main steps: 1) applying a textual pattern-based approach to extract features from app description; 2) applying dependency parsing along with POS tags in order to improve the acccuracy of the existing SAFE technique.
+The application of FEFA involves these main steps:
+1) applying a textual pattern-based approach to extract features from app description;
+2) applying dependency parsing along with POS tags in order to improve the acccuracy of the existing SAFE technique.

-**Usage**
+**Usage**:

 FEFA is developed and tested using Python 3, NLTK and Spacy libraries.
 Please install these packages before running the script:

 To extract feature-describing phrases from a given app description, run: